scopenco/Audio2textConverterAI/README.md

 # Available models by performance
 https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages

+# Tips
-# Downloaded models are stoked in cache ~/.cache/whisper/ so you don't need to download it again.
+Downloaded models are stoked in cache ~/.cache/whisper/ so you don't need to download it again.